d-markey/pennyworth/README.md

 // a service operating on users
 @RestService('/user')
-class UserService extends NestedOpenedApi {
+class UserService extends NestedOpenApi {
   // ...
   // you get the idea
   // ...